ISconf: Theory

 ISconf comes from the "InfraStructure administration" movement which created and defined most of the OS-side backgrounds (in theory terms) of what is now making up the DevOps sphere.
 It is based on the idea that the best way to keep servers from diverging is to apply the same set of operations in the same order.

 This is in contrast to the "convergence" theory of system automation, which attempts to "converge" servers to known states from arbitrary states using sets of rules such as "if a package outside of this set is installed, uninstall it", "if package X is not installed, install it", or "if daemon X is not running, start it".
 According to Steve Traugott, there is no way to guarantee that a given set of rules will actually be able to converge from any given state.

-ISconf enforces order of operations by assuming only commands issued through it change the state of the system.
+ISconf enforces the order of operations by assuming only commands issued through it change the state of the system.
 As a result, if a package or file is installed on a system manually, it will stay there, which may eventually cause problems such as version conflicts.
 ISconf is targeted at environments where configurations must remain identical.
 In such environments, it is typical to give only a few systems administrators root access to hosts.
 This minimizes the risk of manual changes because it is easy to train a small group of people to only make changes through ISconf.

 ISconf was inspired by, and originally implemented as, Makefiles.
 However, Makefiles specify dependencies and not a total ordering of operations.
 ISconf version 1 dealt with this by making each operation dependent on the previous one, but this was tedious and poorly suited to Make.
 More recent versions of ISconf use a simple append-only journal.